Bingham Farms, MI

 Boxcar scars: broader scars with well-defined vertical edges like a chickenpox scar.
 These are wider at the surface then ice pick scars.
 These may have a deep or shallow base.

-Rolling scars: these tend to be broad depressions with subtle sloping edges due to tethering below.
+Rolling scars: these tend to be broad depressions with subtle sloping edges due to tethering below or loss of volume.
 The appearance of rolling scars may differ depending upon lighting and may be accentuated with smiling.

 Atrophic scars: significant depressions in the skin from loss of collagen usually with a white (loss of pigment) or red appearance.
 These are most often seen on the temples and trunk.